 Here are the important ideas contained within the proposed decision:

 The switch to new Time of Use plans

-Essentially, this was included in the PD in order to prompt people who install solar panels to add battery storage.
-A TOU rate with high per-kWh charges in the peak evening hours would cause solar owners to see much less savings, unless they install batteries that can store excess power during the day and discharge at night when the homeowner uses appliances and things like air conditioning.
+Essentially, this was included in the PD to prompt people who install solar panels to add battery storage.
+A TOU rate with high per-kWh charges in the peak evening hours would cause solar owners to see much lower savings on their electricity bills unless they install batteries that can store excess power during the day and discharge at night when the homeowner uses appliances and things like air conditioning.

-The PD includes one TOU rate from each of the three main utilities, as shown below.
+The PD lists one TOU rate from each of the three main utilities that currently meet the criteria.
 It also allows the utilities to come up with new rates that meet its definition of “highly differentiated”.
-Importantly, people with lower income who qualify for the California Alternate Rates for Energy (CARE) program can choose ANY available TOU rate on which to take service.
+Importantly, people with lower income who qualify for the California Alternate Rates for Energy (CARE) program must also switch to these highly differentiated rates.